Product Patent Cost: Everything You Need to Know

 How Much Does a Patent Cost?

-Trying to ascertain the costs associated with patenting an invention in the United States can be rather difficult as it depends on the technology involved.
 It is important to understand that the act of patenting an invention can bring challenges.
 Your invention must be unique, and due to the strict measures imposed by the United States Supreme Court, United States Court of Appeals for the Federal Circuit, as well as other regulations imposed from the USPTO, have made it difficult to have an invention patented.
-However, with, it is easier to obtain a patent today than it was five to 10 years ago.
+However, it is easier to obtain a patent today than it was five to 10 years ago.
 Although it may be easier, it is certainly not cheaper.
 In order to better understand the costs associated with patenting your invention, you should consider the following:

 - Discuss with a patent attorney, or even analyze for yourself, the costs associated with preparing and filing a patent application with the USPTO.